Bertrand/handlebars-objc/doc/WritingHelpers.md

 # Writing Helpers #

 The most important feature of handlebars is the ability for the hosting application to provide application-specific formatting features to templates.
-This ability is provided by the use of helpers.
+This ability is enabled by the use of helpers.